 Students’ Rights and Responsibilities

-Providing reasonable accommodations in the classroom is a shared responsibility between Disability Resources and the student’s instructors.
+Providing reasonable accommodations in the classroom is a shared responsibility between the Office of Accessible Education and the student’s instructors.
 Harvey Mudd College is committed to providing reasonable accommodations for students with documented disabilities.
 Students bear the primary responsibility for identifying their disabilities to the College and for requesting the necessary adjustments to the learning environment.

 Self-identifying a disability and asking for accommodation(s) are personal decisions.
-If a student requests accommodations at Harvey Mudd College, he or she is responsible for completing the process of registering with Disability Resources.
+If a student requests accommodations at Harvey Mudd College, he or she is responsible for completing the process of registering with the Office of Accessible Education.
 It is up to the student to take the initiative and remain actively involved in the accommodation process.
-If there are concerns about this process, Disability Resources encourages students to call or stop by for a confidential review of the options available.
+If there are concerns about this process, the Office of Accessible Education encourages students to call or stop by for a confidential review of the options available.

 - Identify as an individual with a disability when an accommodation is needed and to seek information and assistance when necessary;

-- Register with Disability Resources by submitting an application through the AIM Portal along with current and complete documentation;
+- Register with the Office of Accessible Education by submitting an application through the AIM Portal along with current and complete documentation;

 - Provide documentation that verifies the disability, functional limitations and the need for accommodations;

-- Promptly notify Disability Resources whenever there are concerns, questions or a change in needs;
+- Promptly notify the Office of Accessible Education whenever there are concerns, questions or a change in needs;

 - Meet and maintain the essential institutional standards for courses, programs, services, jobs, activities and facilities;